 In between those extremes, we have the rest of us.
 People whose parents loved them, but had faulty beliefs about pride, or who didn't know how to show affection.
 People who had a good home but were bullied in school.
 People who were disabled or sick as children, and grew up believing they're defective.
 People who were only shown love in specific situations, like when they earned an A+ or MVP.
 And people with a parent who may have loved them dearly, but who openly hated themselves.

 In our developing years, we internalize what we see, hear, and experience in a way that is much more lasting than anything in our adult years.
 Early teachings become automatic core truths, and in the same way we don't notice the minutiae of a familiar world every second, so too do those core "truths" act away in the background without our noticing.
 These are the things we "just know."
 Even if they're wrong, and even if we feel awful because of them, they still feel correct because they're what we've always known.

 Low self-esteem can develop in adulthood as well, and although it is less commonly as lasting, it can nonetheless be just as devastating.
-This can happen after losing or changing jobs, after the end of a significant intimate relationship, with legal or financial challenges, addiction or substance abuse, having children with emotional issues, physical health concerns, or other events that might cause us to question our worth or value.
+This can happen after losing or changing jobs, after the end of a significant intimate relationship, with legal or financial challenges, substance abuse, having children with emotional issues, physical health concerns, or other events that might cause us to question our worth or value.

 What is Self Actualization?

 Self-actualization occurs when a person is able to take full advantage of and live according to their talents and potential, while still being mindful of their limitations.
 It is exploring and confidently knowing who you are and what you value, as your realistic ideal self, and actually being that person.